 - Banff Gondola - A quintessential Banff experience is the gondola ride to the summit of Sulphur Mountain, offering breathtaking 360-degree views across six mountain ranges.

 Stroll along the boardwalks leading to the Sulphur Mountain Cosmic Ray Station, where you might spot bighorn sheep.
-Relish the new bistro, coffee, and market-style dining while watching the sunset.
+Relish the new bistro, coffee, and market-style dining as you watch the sunset.

 Water levels vary significantly throughout the year, especially during the spring thaw.
-A small parking area and trail lead to a higher vantage point.
+A small car park and trail lead to a higher viewing area.
 The view of Bow Falls was pivotal in choosing the site for the Banff Springs Hotel.

-- Surprise Corner - For over a century, visitors have been amazed by the view of the Banff Springs Hotel, Bow Falls below, and Sulphur and Rundle Mountains in the background.
+- Surprise Corner - For over a century, visitors have been amazed by the view of the Banff Springs Hotel, Bow Falls below, and Sulphur and Rundle Mountains as a backdrop.

-A small parking area and viewing platform are located across the road.
+A small car park and viewing platform are located across the road.
 Be cautious of traffic as it’s a blind corner.

-- Cave and Basin National Historic Site - This site was known and used by First Nations people, but in 1883, three railway workers discovered the cave and its thermal mineral springs, sparking interest and tourism that led to the creation of Canada’s first national park, Banff National Park.
+- Cave and Basin National Historic Site - Known and used by First Nations people, the Cave and Basin National Historic Site of Canada was discovered in 1883 by three railway workers who stumbled upon the cave and its thermal mineral springs.
+This event sparked interest and tourism, leading to the establishment of Canada’s first national park, Banff National Park.

-- Banff Upper Hot Springs - Visitors originally came to Banff for health retreats in the mountains, soaking in the hot mineral springs rich in sulphate, calcium, bicarbonate, magnesium, and sodium.
+- Banff Upper Hot Springs - Visitors originally came to Banff to “take the waters” as part of a mountain health retreat, soaking in the hot mineral springs rich in sulphate, calcium, bicarbonate, magnesium, and sodium.

-Water temperatures range from 37-40C/98-104F, and these are the only hot springs available for bathing in Banff National Park, located just above the Banff Gondola base station.
+Water temperatures range from 37-40C/98-104F, and these are the only hot springs available for bathing in Banff National Park.
+They are located just above the Banff Gondola base station.

-The 6.4km (4 miles return) Stewart Canyon hike is an easy and rewarding trail, and both locals and visitors enjoy ice cream or a BBQ while admiring the stunning mountain views.
+The 6.4km (4 miles return) Stewart Canyon hike is an easy and rewarding trail, and both locals and travelers enjoy ice cream or a BBQ while admiring the stunning mountain views.

-- Hoodoos Trail - Known globally as hoodoos, fairy chimneys, or goblins, these geological formations showcase the power of rain, wind, and ice in eroding rock, leaving behind precarious spires.
+- Hoodoos Trail - Known globally as hoodoos, fairy chimneys, or goblins, these geological formations showcase the power of rain, wind, and ice in eroding rock and leaving behind teetering spires.
 An easy flat trail leads to a viewpoint capturing the hoodoos, Bow River, and Rundle Mountain.

 - Vermilion Lakes - This trio of shallow, wetland lakes near town is an excellent spot for wildlife viewing, including many birds, coyotes, and occasionally bears and moose.

-It’s a pleasant walk or bike ride from downtown, or you can access it by canoe from the Bow River when water levels spill into Echo Creek.
+It’s a pleasant, easy walk or bike ride from downtown.
+Canoe access is also available from the Bow River when water levels spill into Echo Creek.

-- Bow Valley Parkway - The old Trans Canada Highway 1A drive between Banff and Lake Louise is framed by impressive peaks and offers a slower, more relaxed alternative to the fast Highway 1.
-There are many scenic viewpoints along the route, including iconic views of Castle Mountain and Morant’s Curve, where you can recreate the famous historic photograph used to promote visiting the Park by train.
+- Bow Valley Parkway - The old Trans Canada Highway 1A drive connecting Banff and Lake Louise is framed by impressive peaks and offers a slower, more relaxed alternative to the fast Highway 1.
+Numerous scenic viewpoints line the route, including iconic views of Castle Mountain and Morant’s Curve, where you can recreate the famous historic photograph used to market the Park by train.

 Johnston Canyon is the most visited attraction along the route, featuring a relatively easy hike with metal walkways bolted to canyon walls.
-The Lower Falls is a scenic reward for completing the trail, and those seeking more can continue uphill to the Upper Falls.
+The Lower Falls is a scenic reward for completing the trail, with an option to continue uphill to the Upper Falls.

 The Bow Valley Parkway is an excellent place for wildlife viewing.